severalnines/docs/troubleshooting.rst

 - 1: Errors and warnings shown, model caches refreshed, flash messages halted.
 - 2: As in 1, but also with full debug messages and SQL output.

-Make sure ``[wwwroot]/clustercontrol/app/tmp`` has write permissions and is owned by Apache user for the debug and error log to be generated.
+Make sure ``[wwwroot]/clustercontrol/app/tmp`` has write permission and is owned by Apache user for the debug and error log to be generated.

 Deployment and Installation
 ---------------------------

-This section covers common issues encountered during deployment of ClusterControl or of a database cluster using a Severalnines Deployment Package.
-This includes issues with Deployment Packages (generated from the Online Configurator), bootstrap script or ClusterControl installation script.
+This section covers common issues encountered during ClusterControl installation or database cluster deployment via ClusterControl's *Create Database Cluster*.

 Deployment script stops and asks for visudo or setting up correct sudo users.
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''